Detroit heroin dealer pleads guilty to federal drug crime

-CHARLESTON, W.Va. – A Detroit drug dealer pleaded guilty today to a federal heroin crime, announced Acting United States Attorney Carol Casto.
-Jason Matthew Brown, 35, entered his guilty plea to possession with intent to distribute heroin.
+CHARLESTON, W.Va. – A Detroit man pleaded guilty today to a federal heroin crime, announced United States Attorney Carol Casto.
+Kenyoda Holmes, 26, entered his guilty plea to distribution of heroin.

-The Kanawha County Sheriff’s Department, the Metropolitan Drug Enforcement Network Team, and the West Virginia State Police conducted the investigation.
-Assistant United States Attorney John J. Frail is handling the prosecution.
+The Metropolitan Drug Enforcement Network Team conducted the investigation.
+Assistant United States Attorney Monica D. Coleman is responsible for the prosecution.
 The plea hearing was held before United States District Judge Thomas E. Johnston.

-This case is part of an ongoing effort led by the United States Attorney’s Office for the Southern District of West Virginia to combat the illicit sale and misuse of prescription drugs and heroin.
+This prosecution was brought as part of an ongoing effort led by the United States Attorney’s Office for the Southern District of West Virginia to combat the illicit sale and misuse of prescription drugs and heroin.
 The U.S. Attorney’s Office, joined by federal, state and local law enforcement agencies, is committed to aggressively pursuing and shutting down illegal pill trafficking, eliminating open air drug markets, and curtailing the spread of opiate painkillers and heroin in communities across the Southern District.

 - Follow us on Twitter: SDWVNews